nikolanovoselec/m365-mcp-server/README.md

 ### Security Questions

 **Q: How are my Microsoft credentials stored?**
 A: Credentials are never stored.
-OAuth tokens are encrypted with AES-256-GCM and stored in Cloudflare KV with automatic expiration.
+OAuth tokens are securely managed by the Cloudflare Workers OAuth Provider with automatic expiration.

 **Q: Can others access my emails through this server?**
 A: No. Each user authenticates separately and can only access their own Microsoft 365 data.